-Despite the wealth of opportunities created, however, Malouda incredibly finished the season with just four assists, a figure level with the likes of Blackpool’s Gary Taylor-Fletcher and Chelsea teammate Branislav Ivanovic.
+Remarkably, Malouda ended the season with just four assists despite the wealth of opportunities created, a figure level with the likes of Blackpool’s Gary Taylor-Fletcher and Chelsea teammate Branislav Ivanovic.

 Dimitri Payet – 119 chances created (2015/16)

-Every so often a player arrives in the Premier League who simply provides box-office viewing, and Dimitri Payet’s brief but brilliant spell most certainly left plenty of memorable moments for the Hammers’ support.
+Every so often a player arrives in the Premier League who simply provides box-office viewing and Dimitri Payet’s brief but brilliant spell most certainly left plenty of memorable moments.

-Few could have anticipated the Le Havre product’s impact upon his arrival from Marseille ahead of the 2015/16 season, but the summer signing quickly established himself as one of the most exciting and talented players in the division.
+Few could have anticipated the Le Havre product’s impact upon his arrival at West Ham, but the summer signing quickly established himself as one of the most exciting players in the division.

-There were exquisite pieces of skill, fabulous free-kicks and high-quality end product throughout the course of a campaign that saw the midfielder nominated for the PFA Player of the Year, with just two players providing more than his 12 assists following an incredible 119 chances created.
+There were exquisite pieces of skill, fabulous free-kicks and high-quality end product throughout the course of a campaign that saw the midfielder nominated for the PFA Player of the Year.
+Just two players provided more than his 12 assists, following an incredible 119 chances created.

-Sadly it all turned sour for a player who became an instant Hammers’ hero, the silky skills of the flamboyant Frenchman ensuring he retains a huge affection in the eyes of many Premier League fans.
+Sadly it all turned sour for a player who became an instant Hammers’ hero, but the silky skills of the flamboyant Frenchman ensure he retains huge affection in the eyes of many Premier League fans.

 Frank Lampard – 134 chances created (2008/09)

-Frank Lampard’s legend is often centred around his brilliant ability to score goals from midfield, his knack of ghosting forward into dangerous areas seeing him become the greatest goalscorer in Chelsea history and the fifth-highest amongst all Premier League players.
+Frank Lampard’s legend is often centred around his brilliant ability to score goals from midfield, a knack of ghosting forward into dangerous areas that saw him become the greatest goalscorer in Chelsea history.

 Whilst that prolific record may be the defining feature of Lampard’s game, the midfielder was also an underrated creative presence and finished as the Premier League’s leading assist provider on three occasions, including during Chelsea’s title successes in 2005 and 2010.

-The most productive season of his career in terms of creating chances came in 2008/09, however, with the former England international providing 134 opportunities for his teammates as the west Londoners finished as runners-up.
+The most productive season of his career in terms of chance creation came in 2008/09, as the former England international provided 134 opportunities for his teammates.

-He again finished that season with the most assists in the Premier League after registering 10 for the campaign – a figure level with Arsenal forward Robin van Persie.
+He finished that season with the most assists in the Premier League after registering ten for the campaign, level with Arsenal forward Robin van Persie.

 Kevin De Bruyne – 136 chances created (2019/20)